yandex-cloud/docs/en/storage/quickstart.md

    For more information, see the section [Getting started](../billing/quickstart/index.md) in the documentation on Billing.

-1. Get the roles required to work with {{ objstorage-name }}.
+1. Get the roles required to work with Object Storage.
 Select one of the options:
     * The `resource-manager.cloud.owner` role for the cloud.
     * A pair of roles: `resource-manager.cloud.member` for the cloud and `admin` for the cloud or folder.
     * A pair of roles: `resource-manager.cloud.member` for the cloud and `editor` for the cloud or folder.